diku-compSys/compSys-e2021-pub/coursedescription.md

   *

-## Study ambassadors
+## Study group formation
-The second year study ambassadors will can help you find a find a groups, if you are missing one.
+The CompSys instructors can help you find a find a study group, if you are missing one.
 They can also be the link to the study administration; if there is something you are in doubt about and feel better to ask a fellow student, they are available.
 One of them will always be available at the Friday cafées.

-The study ambassadors are:
-*

 ## Assignment (The following can change slightly...)